nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * All attributes are searched (`NAME`, `PHONE`, `LANGUAGE`, `ADDRESS`, `VISIT`, `LAST_VISIT`)
-* Partial words will be matched, and will return any person who has the partial word as a substring of any attribute e.g. `Han` will match `Hans Bo` and `Rohan Tan`
+* Partial words will be matched, and will return any elderly who has the partial word as a substring of any attribute e.g. `Han` will match `Hans Bo` and `Rohan Tan`
 * `VISIT` and `LAST_VISIT` are in the `yyyy-MM-dd HH:mm` format.
-* Persons matching all given keywords will be returned (i.e. `AND` search). e.g. `Hans English` will return `Hans Gruber`, `Hanson Lim`, both of which have `LANGUAGE` English
+* Elderly matching all given keywords will be returned (i.e. `AND` search). e.g. `Hans English` will return `Hans Gruber`, `Hanson Lim`, both of which have `LANGUAGE` English

 Examples: